 But today Christine does something different.
 She dreads what she is about to do and she can feel the five-second window closing as her own brain fights her.
 Her stomach is in knots as she applies the rule.

 Everyone turns and looks at her, and Christine feels like she might just die right there.
 She forces herself to keep moving forward.
-She sits up a little taller, takes up a little more space by sliding her elbows wider across the table (as power posing suggests we do), and shares her idea.
+She sits up a little taller, takes up a little more space by sliding her elbows wider across the table, and shares her idea.

 Everyone listened to her idea, asked a few questions, and her boss says, “Thanks, Christine.
 Very interesting suggestion.
 Anyone else?”
 On the outside, nothing earth-shattering happened, but on the inside something life-changing did.
 She discovered the courage she needed to become the person she always wanted to be at work—a rock star.